Ponraaj/Skill-Finder/README.md

 ## Overview

-This educational app which is ** Skill-Finder** provides a seamless learning experience with features including user authentication via Supabase, containerization with Docker, and AI-powered functionalities through the Gemini API.
+This educational app which is  Skill-Finder provides a seamless learning experience with features including user authentication via Supabase, and AI-powered functionalities through the Gemini API.
 Built using the MERN stack (Supabase, Express, React, Node.js), the app features a responsive UI with Tailwind CSS, and robust educational content management.

 ## Features

  User authentication with Supabase

- Containerization with Docker

  AI-powered functionalities with Gemini API

  Responsive UI using Material UI and Tailwind CSS